Invisible Character Detector

 Character Counter

-The Character Counter is a utility that analyzes text to provide detailed statistics about the content, including the total number of characters, words, lines, and often more advanced metrics such as word frequency or letter density.
-It is widely used in coding, cryptography, and data processing contexts where understanding the structure of text is critical.
+The Character Counter is a utility that analyzes text in real time to produce detailed statistical breakdowns of its structure, including counts for characters, words, sentences, and paragraphs.
+It is widely used in writing, programming, cryptography, and data processing where precise understanding of text composition is essential, especially when preparing input for ciphers or structured formats.